blawson69/PurseStrings/README.md

 !ps --dist 146sp, 398gp
 ```

-The leftover coinage that remains when it cannot be evenly divided can either be dropped (so the players can decide amongst themselves who should receive the remainder) or given to a randomly selected Party Member.
+The leftover coinage that remains when it cannot be evenly divided can either be dropped (so the players can decide amongst themselves who should receive the remainder) or given to a random Party Member.
 To configure this there is a `--drop` command (below) which toggles this behavior on or off.
 When leftover coins are dropped, the dialog will give a "Give leftovers" link to conveniently call the `--add` command for the remaining coins.
 Select the recipient of the leftover coins and click the link.

 ---
 ### --drop
 **GM Only** The GM can change the way loot is distributed (during the use of `--dist` above) using the `--drop` command.
-Set it to "true" if you want the leftover coinage to be dropped or "false" to give it to a random party member.
+Set it to "true" if you want the leftover coinage to be dropped or "false" to give it to a random Party Member.
 The default value is "false."
-If false, the recipient of the leftover loot will be chosen from one of the Party Members.

 ```
 !ps --drop true